 The County has continued to invest in Capital Improvements.
-Since 2000, General Fund cash to capital expenditures increased to a peak of \$34.4 million in 2008, decreasing to \$16.2 million in 2010.
+Since 2000, General Fund cash to capital expenditures, exclusive of Schools, increased to a peak of \$34.4 million in 2008, decreasing to \$17.4 million in 2011.

 General Debt Service